carlhuda/janus/README.markdown

 Janus includes the vim color sampler pack, which includes [over 100 popular color themes](http://www.vi-improved.org/color_sampler_pack/):

+(The color schemes in this pack only work with MacVim gui interface, not terminal mode)

 * jellybeans
 * matrix
 * railscasts2